juanjoaucar/pyECM/README.md

       ``tox==3.24.3``

-### Usage
+## Usage

-A detail workflow is provide into `workflow` directory.
-It has a list of Jupyter notebook with detail examples about pyECM tools and capabilities.
+A detailed workflow is provided in the `workflow` directory.
+It has a list of Jupyter notebooks with detailed examples about pyECM tools and capabilities.

-1. Getting starting with some basic plots.
+1. Getting started with some basic plots.
       - `01.Plots.ipynb`
 2. Calculation of ECM in a simple molecule.
       - `02.ECM_one-molecule.ipynb`